mzyates/techindicators/documentation.md

 ### roc

 The roc function calculates the [Rate of Change (ROC)](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:rate_of_change_roc_and_momentum).
 The function requires two parameters: an array of prices and a number of periods for calculation.

+## copp

+The copp function calculates the [Coppock Curve](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:coppock_curve).
+The Coppock curve is the weighted moving average (WMA) of the sum of two rates of change (ROC) calculated over two different time periods.
+The function requires four parameters: an array of prices, a number of periods for the long ROC (14 is standard), a number of periods for the short ROC (11 is standard), and a number of periods for the WMA (10 is standard).